Eisenmonoxid/BuildingCostSystem/README.md

 - Most buildings in the game can have new costs (see the exact possibilities and limitations in the `bcs_costs.lua` file).
 - Walls, Roads, Trails and Palisades can use the new costs too.
 - Festivals can have own costs.
+- Tradeposts can now use city building goods for trading as well.
 - A few minor bug fixes in the game.

 If errors occur, please notify me so i can fix them. ;)